LibertyCon Programming Information

 To this we say: Having choices is a good thing!!

-LC34 Programming is in the works and once the schedule is live you'll be able to see it here and in Eventeny.
+LibertyCon 36 Programming is in the works and once the schedule is live you'll be able to see it here.

-Keep an eye on the Facebook page for announcements!
+Keep an eye on our Facebook, MeWe, and Twitter feeds for announcements!

 A panel consists of 2 to 6 speakers and a moderator who is “driving” the discussion.
 A panel often includes a Q&A period with the audience.

 A round table is a more informal discussion format usually with a larger group (6+ speakers) with the moderator as a fail-safe to keep the ball rolling.
 In this format the audience are eavesdroppers listening on a discussion and may or may not be invited to ask questions, according to how the moderator sees things flowing.
 If the topic is an anthology, will often include a mass autograph session.

 A presentation is a lecture, with or without visual aids by one or more “presenters” that is controlled and may or may not involve Q&A from the audience.
 Slide Shows are a subset of Presentations, as are ARTC performances.

 A demonstration is a Presentation that may have more physical elements involved, such as “The Reinhardt Fight Team” or “How to Build Terrain Models.”

 A workshop is an interaction between an instructor and attendees, and includes either instructional or practice documents and/or working tools or materials (sometimes a materials fee is charged).

 A reading is a reading from an author’s written works by the author.
 This are usually individual or shared sessions where two authors share the hour.